 Once your child has some confidence and seems to know what they’re doing, make sure to try different road and weather conditions to expose them to a bit of everything, including wet weather, night driving, school zones, city driving, and unsealed roads.

 Located in Banksia, the team here at Collins Honda boast the best range of used Hondas in the greater Sydney area.
 Book in for a test drive or register your interest today.
-Visit the Banksia showroom, call us on (02) 9599 4888 or get in touch online to discuss your needs.
+Visit the Rockford showroom, call us on (02) 9599 4888 or get in touch online to discuss your needs.